csmoxford/robustToxicities/readme.md

 Note that the shiny app is currently ignoring all the options there and just taking them from the default

-1. Finalise the base functions for time based data
+1. Clean output for latex format
-2. Create functions for cycle based data
+2. Clean output to rtf format
-3. Ensure the shiny app works for all data types and input options
+3. Comprehensive checks and balances for input data type and options.
 4. Write comprehensive help files
-5. Methods for output to pdf (and hopefully word using RTF)
+5. Ensure the shiny app works for all data types and input options

 ## Contributing ##